-Learn more at https://utah.instructure.com/courses/291694/pages/BMI%207050%3A%20Research%20in%20Biomedical%20Informatics%20?titleize=0.
-(This is the link to the course description and registration process in the online medical student catalog.)
+Click here to see the course description and registration process from the online medical student catalog.

 Health Services Administration (HSA)

-The Health Services Administration (HSA) program is an interdepartmental masters level program that prepares students for administrative positions in policy and planning in both the public and private sectors.
+The Health Services Administration (HSA) program is an interdepartmental Master's level program that prepares students for administrative positions in policy and planning in both the public and private sectors.
 The HSA program requires that additional coursework be completed beyond the requirements of the biomedical informatics MS.

-Upon successful completion of both sets of requirements, the student is awarded a diploma which indicates that a masters degree has been obtained in biomedical informatics, as well as masters level training in the field of health services administration.
+Upon successful completion of both sets of requirements, the student is awarded a diploma which indicates that a master's degree has been obtained in biomedical informatics, as well as master's level training in the field of health services administration.

 The Department of Biomedical Informatics has a close working relationship with the College of Nursing Informatics program.
-Three nursing informatics faculty are adjunct members of the biomedical informatics department and five biomedical informatics faculty are adjunct members of the College of Nursing informatics program.
+Three nursing informatics faculty are adjunct members of the Biomedical Informatics Department and five Biomedical Informatics faculty are adjunct members of the College of Nursing Informatics program.
 This cooperative relationship allows the sharing of both faculty, courses, and research opportunities.